 Mobic Adverse Effects in Pregnancy

 What are the dangers of meloxicam in pregnancy?
-FDA put Mobic in D pregnancy category.
+FDA put Mobic in the D pregnancy category.
 According to studies and trails, this medicine should not be used by pregnant women, especially in the last trimester.
 Meloxicam should be removed from the system before the last three months of pregnancy.
 It is believed to cause damage to the fetus.
 Therefore, it is not advised to be used by breastfeeding women.
-Meloxicam drug interactions to avoid, especially in pregnancy, include several blood-pressure reducing drugs, aminoglycosides, cyclosporine, and blood thinning drugs.
+Meloxicam drug interactions to avoid, especially in pregnancy, include several blood-pressure reducing drugs, aminoglycosides, cyclosporine, and blood-thinning drugs.

 Does Meloxicam Thin Blood?